jimpalompa/OpenCore-Gigabyte-Z370n-Wifi/README.md

 <sup>_* The only difference between these layouts is that layout5.xml has the key MaximumBootBeepValue, value 64.
 It also has different PathMapID for SPDIFOut.
 To use S/PDIF with this motherboard however, you need to connect an expansion card, which I don't have, so I can't test it._</sup>

 ## What works?
-Everything works.
-Wifi and bluetooth (using the internal Intel card), dGPU + iGPU acceleration, HDMI audio, wake up from display sleep.
-Both Ethernet ports, all USB ports (only some are enabled) including USB-C, all Audio ports.
+Almost everything works.
+Wifi and bluetooth (using the internal Intel card), dGPU + iGPU acceleration, HDMI audio, wake up from display sleep. ~~Both~~* one Ethernet ports, all USB ports (only some are enabled) including USB-C, all Audio ports.
 Sleep, AirDrop, Handoff, iMessage, FaceTime and other iServices.
 Only a [few minor things](#known-issues) does not work fully.

+<sup>_* I211-AT ethernet port stopped working after Monterey update.
+It shows up in Network settings, but can't connect to anything._</sup>

 ## Known issues
 - [ ] Line-out audio gets distorted when turning volume to max.